menandmice/micetro_docs/guides/user-manual/webapp_import_ipam_data.rst

 Prerequisites
 -------------

-The user importing must have the following :ref:`global-access`:
+The user importing must have the following permissions:

 * Access to IPAM Module